Your Premier Manufacturer of Brass Ball Valve

 Generally, it is advisable that the tightening should be up to a torque of 30Nm

-In summary, it is best to hire a professional when dealing with complex or industrial installation.
+In summary, it is best to hire a professional when dealing with complex or industrial installations.

 In a hydraulic system, you will always find ball valves depicted using a triangle.